Shed and Shift

 When Your Empathic Heart Makes Everything Feel Bigger

 If you’re highly empathic, you know this experience.
-Sarah wasn’t just observing Jake’s disappointment—she was absorbing it, feeling his frustration and self-criticism as if it were her own.
+Elena wasn’t just observing Jake’s disappointment—she was absorbing it, feeling his frustration and self-criticism as if it were her own.
 His emotion merged with hers until she couldn’t tell where his feelings ended and hers began.

 Maybe you’ve been told to “just set boundaries” or “don’t take things so personally.”
 But here’s what I want you to understand: This isn’t about being too sensitive.
 Your system is doing exactly what it was designed to do.